langchain-ai/langchain/libs/partners/zenguard/README.md

 ### Setting up

-1. Sign in to [Zenguard AI](http://zenguard.ai/) to obtain an API Key to access the models, and make sure it is set as the `ZENGUARD_API_KEY` environment variable.
+1. Sign in to [Zenguard AI](http://zenguard.ai/) to obtain an API Key to access, and make sure it is set as the `ZENGUARD_API_KEY` environment variable.

     Once you've signed in and obtained an API key, follow these steps to set the `ZENGUARD_API_KEY` environment variable:
     - **Linux/macOS:** Open your terminal and execute the following command: